Are You Doing This Sleep-Sabotaging Behavior?

 Janette, Brklyn.
 Prk.

 Yes, we treat children of all ages.
-Our techniques are appropriate for their size and age- just as they are for bigger folks who have conditions that require special consideration like those with osteoporosis, fibromyalgia, hypermobility, acute/inflamed injuries, etc.
+Our techniques are appropriate for their size and age- just as they are for the bigger folks with conditions requiring special considerations, like those with osteoporosis, fibromyalgia, hypermobility, acute/inflamed injuries, etc.

 Additionally, I thought I’d pass this video news report along to you because sometimes it can be helpful to have something positive to share with friends and family who are skeptical about chiropractic care for kids.